JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 * [Sodium percarbonate](https://www.amazon.co.uk/gp/product/B07RCZMMQ7/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) - aka ‘green bleach’, an alternative to chlorine bleach which is pretty much one of the most toxic substances known to man!
 Warning: this could be labelled as a bunch of different things (mine was called “home brew beer wine cleaner sanitiser”) so you need to make sure the active ingredient is correct.

-![A pack of sodium percarbonate](/media/clean-cleaning-3.jpg) *My sodium per carbonate came vacuum-packed, from ‘biggerjugs.co.uk’*
+![A pack of sodium percarbonate](/media/clean-cleaning-3.jpg) *My sodium percarbonate came vacuum-packed, from ‘biggerjugs.co.uk’*

-I spent just over £100 (mainly on the Amazon shop) on the above, plus £10 for Nancy’s book.
+I spent just over £100 all in, mainly on the Amazon shop, and including the cost of Nancy’s book.
+You should buy it too, in case I haven't made that point clearly enough.

 ## Step 2 - organise a schedule
 I’m an avid user of to-do apps, with [Todoist](https://todoist.com/) still my tool of choice.
 Using recurring tasks in their own *Cleaning* category has helped me stick to a realistic schedule, and it’s especially handy for splitting out weekly tasks - for example, cleaning bathroom surfaces - from less frequent tasks like descaling the kettle.